This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 According to this image, you need a mere 2 acres!

-But I think their estimates are actually too high.
+But I think their estimates for crops are actually too high.

-Using techniques and principles I’ll discuss after the infographic, you can potentially grow all your food on as little as a quarter of an acre!
+Using techniques and principles in the resources below, you can potentially grow all your food on as little as a quarter of an acre!
 Most people in the suburbs could start living off their land today!

 Resources for Small Scale Self-Sufficiency

-I first learned about intensive growing strategies as a horticulture student decades ago, when I was an intern getting certified as a Biointensive® Mini-Farming instructor at Ecology Action.
+I first learned about intensive growing strategies as a horticulture student decades ago, when I was an intern getting certified as a Biointensive® Mini-Farming instructor with Ecology Action.

 I love Biointensive gardening because, when combined with holistic land design strategies like Permaculture, you can create a complete homestead that is not only highly productive, but also low maintenance.